TIBCOSoftware/justapis-javascript-sdk/README.md

 ### Ember

-Like React or Angular, there is no restriction to use APGateway in an Ember application.
-If you're using Ember Data however you might want to integrate APGateway so you can load Models from it.
+Like React or Angular, there is no restriction to use Gateway in an Ember application.
+If you're using Ember Data however you might want to integrate Gateway so you can load Models from it.

 #### Ember Data